fonyeabo12/P1G4/README.md

 The api used for individual state data is from a fellow developer Ted Slesinkski:
 [Github Profile](https://github.com/energee)

-We would also like to credit the help of the many users of Stack OverFlow
+We would also like to credit the help of the Stack OverFlow community

 ## Tests